bergoid/tarbot/README.rst

   Usage: loct ARGS

-  'loct' is basically 'ls -la', but adds an extra column at the beginning containing the octal permission digits, as used in 'chmod'.
+  'loct' is basically 'ls -la', but adds an extra column on the left with the octal permission digits, as used in 'chmod'.

 mcut
 ----